Guide to essential oils

 Precautions

-• Irritating to the skin when undiluted; always use well diluted when applied to the skin.
-Be especially cautious with sensitive or allergic skin.
+• Irritating to the skin when used pure; always dilute well for topical use.
+Use with caution, especially on sensitive or allergy-prone skin.

 • Keep out of reach of children.